Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 A NoC basically implements a small network directly on the chip with basic functionality like addressing and routing to allow communications between different parts of the chip.
 NoC can take up to 20/30% of the hw resources but they solve several complex problem in the design of the communicaiton part and are suitable for highly scalable solutions (e.g. beyond 8 cores a NoC is necessary).

 ### Testability
-Testing an single chip made of different components is a difficult task because they cannot be tested independently and the integrated in the chip.
+Testing an single chip made of different components is a difficult task because they cannot be tested independently.
 This is why the design needs to account also for the testing part by preparing suitable interfaces:
 - boundary scan like in PCB
-- Built In Self Test (BIST)  to overcome the limitation of the scan (operate at lower frequency)
+- Built In Self Test (BIST)  to overcome the limitation of the scan (like operating at lower frequency)

 ## Distributed/Networked ES
 Processing and data storage are split over multiple devices.
-There is slight difference in terminology:
+There is a slight difference in terminology:
 - distributed when computation are equally distributed
 - networked when the nodes are just connected but are different